-Just like Apple's other laptops (bar the older MacBook Air) the MacBook Pro has a Retina display, so called because it hits the sweet spot where our eyes are unable to actually detect any more pixels.
-It's ideal for creative work, although there are calls for Apple to offer a 4K display on the 15in MacBook Pro - maybe that's one for 2020.
+Just like Apple's other laptops the MacBook Pro has a Retina display, so called because it hits the sweet spot where our eyes are unable to actually detect any more pixels.
+It's ideal for creative work, although there are calls for Apple to offer a 4K display on the 15in MacBook Pro and now a 16in MacBook Pro is rumoured.

 Who is the MacBook Pro best for?

 The MacBook Pro is a great choice for creative pros and Mac users looking for more power from a laptop.

 The main selling points of the 2019 MacBook Pro are the high-res screen and powerful processors, and the fact that you get all that in a relatively compact and light body.